smkazempour/website/_pages/about.md

 ---
 I am a Finance Ph.D.
 Candidate at the Jones Graduate School of Business, Rice University.
 My main area of research is asset pricing.
 More specifically, I focus on the application of machine learning and alternative data in evaluating investments.
 Prior to joining the Jones School, I obtained my B.Sc. from Sharif University of Technology in 2014, and M.Sc. from Rice University in 2017, both in Elecrical Engineering.

 I will be available for job interviews in Fall 2022.
+You can contact me at [smkazempour@rice.edu](mailto:smkazempour@rice.edu).